 - Serve lentils over a big plate of roasted vegetables

-This is a simple dish that might seem obvious to make, but sometimes you need a little kick in the butt reminder to eat vegetables…. this is one of the recipes that I shared with the folks in Pickens to encourage them to add more vegetables to their diet.
+This is a simple dish that might seem obvious to make, but sometimes you need a little kick in the butt reminder to eat vegetables…. this is one of the recipes that I shared with the folks in Pickens, MS to encourage them to add more vegetables to their diet.
 I hope this recipe makes it easier to keep veggies going strong in yours too!